 How to Conduct the Annual Risk Assessment

-After all grants have a determination as to grant funding, the annual Risk Assessment should be completed.
-Export a list of grants for each grant type from eGrants using report “Grant Awards Annual for Publication.”
-Combine the three files, save the file and rename the worksheet tab “Risk Assessment.”
+After all grants have a determination as to grant funding, the annual Risk Assessment must be completed.
+Export a list of grants from eGrants using report “Grant Awards Annual for Publication.”
+Save the file and rename the worksheet tab “Risk Assessment.”
 Delete any grants that are cancelled, denied or withdrawn.
 For any blank/incorrect cells in the Federal ID (FEIN) column, this number can usually be obtained from the Grants Gateway or, sometimes, from the Payee ID field in eGrants.
 Update the organization page in eGrants with the correct FEIN.

+Insert column titled Rep Assigned in column C.

+Delete columns titled City, State, Zip, Alpha, Synopsis and Status.

+Move columns Federal ID, Vendor ID, DUNS Number and Unique Entity ID to columns D – G.

-Add columns titled Project Director, New PD?, Single Audit Required?, Date Single Audit Last Completed, Reportable Condition/Significant Deficiency?, Risk: Score, Risk: Budget, Risk: PD, Risk: Audit, Total Risk, Risk Level and Notes.
+Add columns Score, Project Director, New PD?, Single Audit Required?, FYE Last Audit Filed, Date Single Audit Filed, Reportable Condition/Significant Deficiency or Material Weakness, Risk: Score, Risk: Budget, Risk: PD, Risk: Audit, Total Risk, Risk Level and Notes after the last column in the report.

-Run the “Balances” report to obtain grantee SFS Vendor ID and the Award Amount.
+Sort the spreadsheet by Grant Number.

 Run the “Recommended Funding Amounts” report to obtain the total grant score.

 Sign into eGrants as an administrator or fiscal manager to access Report Builder report “New Project Directors.”
 Prior to running the report, update the Data Filter “TemplateSubCode” to reflect the grant year for which you are completing the Risk Assessment.
 Export the report to excel.
-Apply filters and filter out grants with a status of denied, withdrawn or cancelled.
-There will be columns titled New PD? for each grant type.
+Delete grants with a status of denied, withdrawn or cancelled.
+We only determine risk for those grantees who are awarded a grant.

+Sort the spreadsheet by grant number.
+There will be columns titled Project Director and New PD? for each grant type.
 Cells that say TRUE indicate a new project director.
-Complete a VLOOKUP formula to populate the Project Director
+Complete a VLOOKUP formula to populate the Project Director and New PD? fields on the Risk Assessment dependent on grant type.
+The row number will be specific to the first grant of that type.
+For example, in the chart below, row 154 is where the first HS1 grant appeared.
+Copy the formula down until you hit the last row for that grant type.
+Because the grants are sorted by grant number in the Risk Assessment and New Project Directors worksheets, the formula logic will work if executed properly.
+Double-check some yeses and nos for each grant type to ensure the formula works as expected.